OpenDataLiteracy/INFX-551-Spring2017/README.md

 5. Use-Cases: For your second assignment you will write up a use-case following the W3C format for Data on the Web Best Practices.
 The use-case will be related to the quarter project, so I'd like you to place all of these in the same folder.
 If you write this document as a `.doc` you can use an online [tool](https://word-to-markdown.herokuapp.com/) to convert to markdown `.md`.

+Let's try something like a commit.
+Or no?